Skip to content

 Background

-The shape of the problem.
-A lot of scientific predictions look like this.
-You have a patient and a list of their thirty-odd somatic mutations; or a biopsy slide and a million image patches; or a doped catalyst and a list of defect sites.
-The label is on the whole thing.
-The data is a bag of smaller things.
-You don’t know up front which of the small things mattered.
-This is multiple-instance learning (MIL).
-The classic approach — hand- craft features per item, pool them, regress the bag-level label — throws away the question scientists actually want answered: which item drove the prediction.
+A lot of scientific predictions are bag-of-things → sample-label: a patient and their thirty-odd somatic mutations; a biopsy slide and a million patches; a doped catalyst and a list of defect sites.
+The label is on the whole thing; the data is a bag; you don’t know up front which item drove it.
+This is multiple-instance learning.
+The classic hand-craft-and-pool recipe throws away the question scientists actually want answered: which item drove the prediction.

-The fix, ~2018.
-Ilse, Tomczak & Welling (Amsterdam) published an attention-based pooling layer that learns, end-to-end, a weight aka_k for each item and combines them as a weighted sum.
-Three properties matter: per-item features are learned, not engineered; training is fully end-to-end; and the aka_k weights themselves are the interpretability output — the model tells you which mutation, patch, or defect it leaned on.
-Whether attention weights are strictly more faithful than gradient attributions is a live debate (Jain & Wallace 2019); the practical point is they fall out of the architecture for free.
+Ilse, Tomczak & Welling (ICML 2018) published the modern fix: an attention pool that learns a weight aka_k for each item end-to-end and combines them as a weighted sum.
+Per-item features are learned, not engineered; the aka_k weights are the interpretability output; training is one graph.
+Whether attention is strictly more faithful than gradient attributions is a live debate (Jain & Wallace 2019); the practical point is the interpretability map falls out of the architecture for free, and a causal-perturbation test (AOPC, §6) can validate it post-hoc.

 Same NLP recipe, different alphabetssame architecture, just swap the vocabularyEnglishProteinsDNAMutationsDefectsthe · cat · sat · on · the · matM · A · L · V · K · R · …ATG · CCT · GGA · TAC · …KRAS-G12C · TP53-R175H · …V_O@4f · Sr→La@2a · Mn→Co@8e← the betsame recipe1. embed each token2. transformer attention3. masked-token pretrain4. fine-tune for task+ attention-MIL aggregator(for bag → label tasks)